 Hal wasn't a pilot only because he loved flying.
 And okay, that was pretty much like 90% of the reason why, but he also loved any kind of aircraft, plain and simple.
 He wasn't exactly a master on fixing them up or anything like that, but he knew his way around them pretty well.

-He supposed that feeling equaled -or at least was similar- to how most men felt about fast and flashy expensive cars.
+He supposed that feeling equaled, or at least was similar, to the way most men felt about fast and flashy expensive cars.
 And he actually got paid for flying some pretty damn good planes, so there was that.

 As the Bat jumped into the cockpit, Hal couldn't help but think he could have gotten a pretty spectacular view of the guy's ass were it not for the dark cape pooling over his shoulders.
 He wasn't sure if that was a good or a bad thing.

 "Nice ride, Bats.
 You must be pretty well loaded to have a plane like that at your beck and call, or at least have some great rich friends to pay for it.
 And there's also the thing about you owning a satellite too."

 Hal was pretty damn sure he didn't imagine the little tug at the corner of the Bat's mouth.

 "Sure you do.
 Wayne, was it?"
 Hal grinned as the man's clenched his jaw.
 Bet he was already regretting taking off the cowl.
 "Well pal, it was nice to know you exist, I suppose, but I better get going."

 "You need to get that arm looked at."

 "Why, Bats, didn't know you cared."
 Batman wasn't even looking at him anymore, watching- or pretending to be watching something in the control panel.
 Right.
 "Well, now that the world knows you're real I guess I'll be seeing you around.
 Right, Spooky?"